-Most motorcycle accidents involved a collision with a moving motor vehicle— 56 percent of all fatalities resulting from multi-vehicle accidents.
+Most motorcycle accidents involve a collision with a moving motor vehicle, and in 2021, over 56 percent of all motorcycle fatalities resulted from multi-vehicle accidents.
 Here are several common causes.

-Approximately 24 percent of all motorcycle crashes that occurred in 2018 in Arizona resulted from vehicles making left-hand turns.
+Approximately 29 percent of all motorcycle crashes that occurred in 2021 in Arizona resulted from vehicles making left-hand turns.
 Sometimes other drivers fail to see motorcyclists due to distracted driving.
 Other times it could be because of a blind spot.
-In fact, the majority of motorcycle accidents are the result of other driver’s actions.
+In fact, the majority of motorcycle accidents are the result of other drivers’ actions.

-Upwards of 25 percent of all fatal crashes occurring in 2018 in Arizona involved a person under the influence of alcohol.
-Add to that number the folks who were under the influence of illegal drugs, and you get 38.37 percent—a significant percentage of all fatal crashes.
+About 12% of fatal crashes occurring in 2021 in Arizona involved a motorcyclist under the influence of alcohol.
+Add to that number the riders who were under the influence of illegal drugs, and you get 17% of all fatal crashes.

 Speeding, both by motorcyclists and other drivers, is also a significant factor in motorcycle crashes.
 Accidents can occur when someone loses control on a tight turn or tries to weave in and out of traffic, passing quickly, and doesn’t see the other driver.

 Because motorcyclists are not inside a metal box, like other drivers, they are often at higher risk for injuries.
 Without the buffer of a car or truck, hazards on the road can be more dangerous, as can fixed objects.
 Several types of injuries are frequently seen in motorcycle accidents.

 Concussions and other traumatic brain injuries can have long-lasting effects on drivers and passengers.
 Head injuries are especially dangerous for those who choose to ride without a helmet.